 Advancing fundamental science and applications

 Junior research group leader

 Maria obtained her PhD degree in Laser Physics from Fiber Optics Research Center of the Russian Academy of Sciences in 2014.
-She moved to UK shortly after where she worked at Aston University as Research Fellow.
-Maria has won three highly competitive and prestigious Fellowships in four years: Russian President Scholarship, Marie Skłodowska-Curie Individual Fellowship (EU Horizon2020) and Engnineering for Development Research Fellowship from Royal Academy of Engineering and Global Challenges Research Fund.
+She moved to Aston University, UK shortly after finishing PhD.
+Maria has was the recipient of Marie Skłodowska-Curie Individual Fellowship (EU Horizon2020) and Engnineering for Development Research Fellowship from Royal Academy of Engineering.
 From beginning of 2019 Dr. Chernysheva has been a leader of Junior Research Group “Ultrafast fibre lasers” at Leibniz-IPHT

 DR OGUZHAN KARA

 Oguzhan has received his PhD in Physics from Heriot Watt University, UK in 2018.
 Then he worked as a research associate in Ultrafast Optics Group (led by Prof. Derryck T. Reid) .His research interests include ultrashort fiber lasers, optical frequency combs, optical parametric oscillators, and midinfrared spectroscopy.

 Dennis joined IPHT in October 2019.
 He studied laser technology and photonics at the University of Applied Sciences Münster.
 He got MSc degree from the Laser Zentrum Hannover e.V. in 2017.
 Afterwards he worked as research associate at the Fraunhofer Heinrich Hertz Institute.

 ALUMNI, FORMER MEMBERS AND VISITORS

 Aston Institute of Photonics Technologies, Aston University, UK

 The overarching aim of the project is to develop a technology demonstrator of an ultrafast fibre laser for mid-infrared emerging technologies.